“Truth and news are not the same thing.” — Katharine Graham, Former Publisher Washington Post

 Right from the time we are young, we are conditioned by our parents and society to believe that following the news is necessary to be an informed and responsible citizen.

-Since it’s followed regularly by the vast majority of people, limiting the consumption of news or cutting it out it for a period can be seen as a foolish and an absurd decision to make.
+Since it’s followed regularly by the vast majority of people, cutting it out it from your life can be seen as a foolish and an absurd decision to make.

 But is it really?
-Here are 6 reasons why you should seriously consider limiting the time you spend consuming the news.
+Here are six reasons why you should quit the news or perhaps seriously consider limiting the time you spend consuming it.

 They are negative and depressing